Lead with Courage

 Ever found yourself knowing what matters most, but still struggling to choose accordingly?

 This framework transforms your purpose from a statement into a decision-making compass that works even when winds of convenience, expectation, or fear blow strong.
-It helps you navigate choices in a way that aligns with who you truly are and the contribution you're meant to make.
+Because the most powerful purpose the one you have the courage to live through decisions that matter.

 Practice Courage